-Millions of people cringe when they see ragweed and goldenrod bloom in the fall and blossoming trees, flowers, and grasses in the spring, because they know they will soon be fighting allergies.
-According to the U.S. News & World Report, allergies are assuming epidemic proportions in the United States, with up to 30% of adults and 40% of children now suffering from hay fever symptoms—nasal congestion and itchy, watering eyes.
-Allergy now reportedly appears regularly in the top 10 reasons for visits to doctors' offices.
+According to the Asthma and Allergy Foundation of America, allergies are assuming epidemic proportions in the United States, with up to 30% of adults and 40% of children now suffering from hay fever symptoms—nasal congestion and itchy, watering eyes.

 What about diet?
 Researchers have found that a diet that includes regular intake of spices with anti-allergy capabilities can reduce vulnerability to plant-induced allergies.
 These spices contain allergy-fighting chemicals that include flavonoids and phenols — for example, turmeric is rich in curcumin, a compound that is known to have anti-inflammatory properties.
 Turmeric can also help improve digestion and balance the flow of bile.
 Sage, red pepper, cumin, and coriander are some other spices that are known to be allergy fighters.
 Sautéing a combination of ground turmeric, cumin, and coriander in ghee and using the mixture to season vegetables is a way of incorporating some of these allergy-fighting spices into your diet.